 Bethune-Cookman University seeks to enroll students with the potential and desire to further their intellectual, spiritual and social development.
 Each applicant is evaluated individually based on their academic performance at all previous colleges and/or universities attended as well as high school(s).
-The University also considers the applicant’s character and demonstrated interest in obtaining college education.
+The University also considers the applicant’s character and demonstrated an interest in obtaining a college education.

 Definition of a Transfer Student

 A student is considered a transfer student if s/he has attended any college, university and/or proprietary school since graduating from high school or secondary school.
 This applies whether or not the student is seeking transfer credits and/or changing a program of study.

 Disclosure Statement: The student must disclose all institutions attended.
 Failure to disclose all institutions previously attended will constitute falsification of information and will result in denial of the student's application.